10 Affordable Cars Ghanaians Can Buy Between GH₵20,000 and GH₵40,000 in 2026

 List of cars between GH₵20,000 and GH₵40,000

-Depending on the condition, some Toyota Corolla 90s models, also known as the Toyota Kwame models, still sell between GH₵28,000 and GH₵40,000 in parts of Ghana’s used car market.
+Depending on the condition, some Toyota Corolla 90s models, also known as the Kwame models, still sell between GH₵28,000 and GH₵40,000 on the used car market.

-Another common option is the Daewoo Matiz.
-The small hatchback has become one of the cheapest cars to maintain in Ghana.
+Another common option is the Daewoo Matiz - this small South Korean hatchback has become one of the cheapest cars to maintain in Ghana.

-Its fuel consumption is one of the main reasons many young drivers and delivery riders continue to buy it.
-Some locally used models are still found around GH₵25,000 to GH₵35,000.
+Its fuel consumption is one of the main reasons many young drivers and delivery riders continue to buy it, and some locally used models are still found around GH₵25,000 to GH₵35,000.

 The Kia Morning has also become increasingly popular, especially in cities like Accra and Kumasi, where drivers want smaller cars that can move easily through traffic.